 Access to some common (but rarely used) Microsoft Windows file sharing service ports (often used by computer 'worms' and viruses to attack Windows PCs attached to the Internet) are blocked.

-Note: This does not block you from using file sharing on your home computer network, nor from using popular Internet file sharing applications.
+Note: This does not block you from using file sharing on your home computer network, or from using popular Internet file sharing applications.

 Outbound email (email that you send out to other people using the email SMTP protocol) needs to be sent via the normal Internode mail servers (mail.internode.on.net or securemail.internode.on.net).

-The network firewall prevents the use of other email servers to send email, except for web based email services.
+The network firewall prevents the use of other email servers to send email, except for browser based (webmail) email services.
 Note this does not affect incoming email (email that you receive from other servers, places, and people).

 Note: if you don't understand any of what follows, you should leave the Network Firewall turned on.